 Listagram has a free tier for less than 5000 views a month.
 Paid plans start at $29/m.

-Sleeknote says they’re the next generation in lead generation software because, instead of popups, they use smart onsite messages.
-It sounds like marketing speak to me.
+Sleeknote is a next generation lead generation and email capture software.
+Istead of popups, they use smart onsite messages.

 The built-in customization allows you to match the forms look and feel with the rest of your website.